1Sparky1/O-Book/README.md

 >> 'stripe.env' file.
 >> - Click the 'Save' button in the top right.
 >
-> **Note: Stripe offers four types of keys: Live and Test, and Secret and Public versions**
+> **NOTE: Stripe offers four types of keys: Live and Test, and Secret and Public versions**
 > **of both.
 For use on a live site, you need the Secret Live key (Starts: sk_live) but for**
 > **testing, you should use the Secret Test key (Starts: sk_test).
 Test keys don't actually**
 > **charge anything, so are good for making sure the system works.**